Temporal2Seq: A Unified Framework for Temporal Video Understanding Tasks: Method

-Specifically, a prediction for TAD can be represented as $(s_i,e_i,c_i)$ which represents the start boundary $s$, the end boundary $e$ and action's category $c$ for the $i^{th}$ action, we give consecutive triples like above as predictions.
-For TAS, we follow previous works~\cite{asformer,ddm} and build a dense prediction paradigm without post-processing algorithms.
+While TAD, TAS, and GEBD are tasks related to video understanding, they are diverse and traditionally formulated quite differently.
+TAD needs to localize the start and end of each action and classify their categories.
+TAS requires the model to generate a dense frame-wise mask for each identified action instance.
+GEBD has to localize generic event boundaries rather than segment-level prediction.
+To solve these tasks using a single model rather than designing separate detectors for each task as in other works~\citep{univtg,unloc}, we should provide a unified interface to the task inputs and outputs.
+We design such vocabulary with the length of $H$ and employ a consistent color system to represent the type of token shown in Figure~\ref{fig:sequence}.
+We put time tokens representing TAD's action boundaries, TAD's action categories, TAS's action categories, GEBD boundary and background into the token vocabulary.
+Assuming that we normalize time tokens into [0,$W_{TAD}$) as boundary interval, which means that the action boundary has $W_{TAD}$ values.
+Next, the token vocabulary stores the action categories of TAD and TAS.
+The token value range of these categories is [$W_{TAD}$,$W_{TAD}+C_{TAD}+C_{TAS}$) where $C_{[TASK]}$ represents the total number of categories in one task.
+We place the GEBD boundary and background classes in the last two positions of the token vocabulary for simplicity in code.
+The length of $H$ should be greater than or equal to the number of tokens required to be encoded.
+Specifically, a prediction for TAD can be represented as $(s_i,e_i,c_i)$ which represents the start boundary $s$, the end boundary $e$ and action's category $c$ for the $i^{th}$ action, we give consecutive triples like above as predictions as shown in Figure~\ref{fig:tad_tas_sequence}.
+For TAS, we follow previous works~\citep{asformer,ddm} and build a dense prediction paradigm without post-processing algorithms.
 Formally, we classify action categories frame by frame and get predictions $\{c_i\}|^{L}_{i=1}$ where $L$ represents the length of the video frames, and then stitch these per-frame predictions into segment-level action segmentation predictions.
 For GEBD, it turns into a per-frame binary classification problem, determining whether it is an action boundary or a background frame by frame and getting predictions as $\{b_i\}|^{L}_{i=1}$ where $b_i$ represents whether there is a boundary located at $i^{th}$ temporal location.
-Then we convert it into a boundary prediction result $\{boundary_i\}|^{N}_{i=1}$ where $N$ is the number of detected boundaries.
+Then we convert it into a boundary prediction result $\{boundary_i\}|^{N}_{i=1}$ where $N$ is the number of detected boundaries as shown in Figure~\ref{fig:tad_tas_sequence}.
+In summary, we adopt dense autoregressive paradigm for TAS and GEBD and sparse autoregressive paradigm for TAD.

-During training, the whole vocabulary is used for all three tasks.
-However, when obtaining predictions for each task during inference, we limit the prediction vocabulary for each task so that each task can only give results within its vocabulary range, avoiding illegal predictions from other tasks appearing in the prediction results of the current task.